-This is how helpful loft insulation is in summer
+This is how helpful loft insulation is in summer at keeping you cool

 To see lots of other Savvy Stuff Blog articles click here